Snapchat Marketing: Your Ultimate Creative Guide

 Here are the four main Snapchat video marketing ad placements your brand can leverage with high-quality video content.

 Snapchat Single Video placements are fullscreen video ads that appear in between or after various content, including User Stories, Publishers, Creators, and Our Stories.

 Single video ads are great ways to grow brand awareness and drive engagement.
-Snapchat allows you to add attachments to your videos that act as call-to-actions, driving the viewer off the platform to visit a website, download an app, watch a long form video, or interact with an AR lens.
+Snapchat allows you to add attachments to your videos that act as call-to-actions, driving the viewer off the platform to visit a website, download an app, watch a long-form video, or interact with an AR lens.
 Because this placement appears full screen, viewers will only see one video ad at a time, meaning your content will get a user’s full attention.
-Be aware that these videos can be skipped, so prioritize a thumb stopping hook to keep your audience engaged.
+Be aware that these videos can be skipped, so prioritize a thumb-stopping hook to keep your audience engaged.

-Single Video: Video Specs
+Video Ad Specs

 - Aspect ratio: 9:16

 - Video length: 3 to 180 seconds.
 Snapchat recommends video lengths of 3-5 seconds for this placement.
 If you’re including an offer, it’s recommended that you mention it within 2 or 3 seconds to drive action.

 - File type: .mp4 or .mov and H.264 encoded

 Avoid placing logos, text, or graphic elements in the top and bottom 150px as they will interfere with app elements.
 Snapchat also warns of prompting any swiping behavior, especially within attachments like web view.
 You don’t want a Snapchatter to accidentally swipe out of your content!